nichoth/resume/src/resume.md

 * Frontend Engineer
 * July 2022 &ndash; Jan 2023

-Implemented an automated test suite for Socket Runtime &mdash;
-a new lightweight Javascript runtime for native apps.
+Socket Supply Company was a startup developing a new runtime for Javascript that would let web developers create native applications, without relying on cloud infrastructure.

+I implemented an automated test suite for several applications written for their new runtime.

 ### Planetary
 * Javascript Developer
 * November 2021 &ndash; Feb 2022

-Lead JS development for a new social media application.
+Planetary was a startup focused on creating a new social media experience.

+I lead JS development for their web app.

 ### Fission
 * Javascript Developer, contract
 * October 2021 | Contract position

-Developed a blog application with Fission's decentralized backend.
+Fission built a new, decentralized web hosting service, and I developed a blog application with with it that showcased some of their features &mdash; end-to-end encryption, decentralized permissions.

 ### Invintus Media
 * Javacsript Developer
 * June 2016 &ndash; Feb 2019

+Invintus is a small development shop born from TVW, the media conduit for Washington state government.

-Implemented a more efficient front-end architecture for a React-based CMS for video content.
+I Implemented a more efficient front-end architecture for their React-based CMS for video content.

 ### Fresh Consulting
 * Frontend Developer
 * Aug 2015 &ndash; Oct 2015

+Fresh Consulting is a Seattle based software agency focused on creating innovative new products.

-Implemented a Node JS backend for a new hardware device for local network security.
-Developed websites for a variety of client with browser-side JS and PHP.
+For my contract with them, I implemented a Node JS backend for a new hardware device that audits local network security, and developed websites for a variety of clients, with browser-side JS and PHP.

 ### SlowClouds
 * Web Developer
 * March 2014 &ndash; Sept 2014

-Designed and built visually impressive, performant websites at this small design studio.
+Slow Clouds was a web design studio in Olympia, Washington.
+They built visually impressive websites for a variety of local businesses.

+I implemented new designs by working closely with the designer and business owner.

 ### Evergreen State College
 * Web Programming Intern
 * June 2013 &ndash; March 2014

-Built a new feature for the college's registration website by working closely with a staff programmer, writing PHP and SQL code.
+I built a new feature for the college's registration website by working closely with a staff programmer, writing PHP and SQL code.
 </div>